RBK-D-IT/digital-development-playbook/docs/devops-and-automation/monitoring-and-alerts.md

 - **How we use logs**:
   - **Error Detection**: Search logs for error patterns or exceptions that may indicate problems with the application.
-  - **Performance Issues**: Identify slow-performing parts of the application by analyzing log timestamps.
+  - **Performance Issues**: Identify slow-performing parts of the application by analysing log timestamps.
   - **User Activity Tracking**: Optionally, track important user activities (e.g., logins, API calls) to monitor how the application is being used.

 2. **Log Retention and Management**